ReeceRose/health-check/README.md

 ## Supported platforms

 Currently, there are images for `amd64` and `arm64`.
-If you would like additional support, build the container via `make PLATFORM=<platform>`.
+If you would like additional support, build the container via `make PLATFORM=<platform> build`.
 This should provide you with a cross compiled container of your platform choice.